-HSBC customers are being targeted with a new bank text message scam, which claims there has been an “unusual login attempt” on their account.
-Here's how to spot it and stay safe.
+Fraud warning as a new HSBC text message scam, which claims there has been an “unusual login attempt” on your account, is doing the rounds.
+Here's how to tell it's fake.

 Scammers are targeting HSBC customers with a new text message scam aimed at draining their bank accounts.

 The latest scam appears on the victim’s phone as being from “HSBC.” (note the full stop at the end) and claims the bank has “detected unusual login attempts on your account.”

 It then asks users to click on a link in the text in order to “verify account to avoid suspension”.